villaca13/WhetherWeather202501/README.md

 ---

 ## Features
-- 3 HTML pages:  Dashboard, City focus and Settings.
+- 3 HTML pages:  Dashboard, City focus, and Settings.
 - Navigation bar/burger (Bulma framework)
 1. ***Dashboard***
-    -  9 Cities available and click on the city card to go to city focus and see details about the weather
+    -  9 Cities available, and click on the city card to go to the city focus and see details about the weather
 2. ***City Focus***
     - Hourly forecast for the next 6 or 12 hours from the current hour of the current day
     - City location map embedded
     - 7 Days forecast - Click on the day card to get more details about that specific day
     - Day weather details - It changes according to the day card you click on.
 3. ***Settings***
-    1. Cities checkboxes: enable/disable a city which is shown on the dashboard page
+    - City checkboxes: enable/disable a city that is shown on the dashboard page
-    2. Preferences
+    - Preferences
         1. Show Map (Default: enabled): hide/show Embedded map on city focus
-        2. Show 12 hours forecast ( Default: enabled ): if enabled, show hourly forecast for the next 12 hours, otherwise it shows only 6 hours
+        2. Show 12-hour forecast ( Default: enabled): if enabled, show hourly forecast for the next 12 hours, otherwise it shows only 6 hours
-        3. Show Rain (Default: enabled) : Show the rain preciptation probability on both hourly forecast and day weather details
+        3. Show Rain (Default: enabled): Show the rain precipitation probability on both the hourly forecast and the daily weather details
-       4. Show Feels Like (Default: enabled) : Show the max feels like temperature on both hourly forecast and day weather details
+        4. Show Feels Like (Default: enabled): Show the max feels like temperature on both hourly forecast and day weather details
-       5. Dark Theme (Default: enabled) : Select dark theme for the website, otherwise it is a light theme.
+        5. Dark Theme (Default: enabled): Select dark theme for the website; otherwise, it is light.

 - **WEBSITE hidden functions below:**
 --- CITIES selected on the settings page are stored in the local storage and loaded on the next access.